kakavi/metabase/docs/operations-guide/enable-jmx.md

 distributions separate VisualVM from the JDK, in which case it's a separate `visualvm` package.

-### Connecting to a Local Metabase Instance
+### Connecting to a Local Kenga Analytics Instance

-If you have VisualVM installed on your Metabase server and are able to run VisualVM there, this is the easiest path as there is no need to setup remote communication with your metabase instance.
-In this scenario, start Metabase like you would normally and separately start VisualVM.
-Metabase will be listed under are running your Metabase instance
+If you have VisualVM installed on your Kenga Analytics server and are able to run VisualVM there, this is the easiest path as there is no need to setup remote communication with your metabase instance.
+In this scenario, start Kenga Analytics like you would normally and separately start VisualVM.
+Kenga Analytics will be listed under are running your Kenga Analytics instance

 ![localprocess](images/LocalProcessVisualVM.png)

-### Connecting to a Remote Metabase Instance
+### Connecting to a Remote Kenga Analytics Instance

-Monitoring a remote Metabase instance (or a local instance running in a docker container) is probably more common, but requires a more setup.
+Monitoring a remote Kenga Analytics instance (or a local instance running in a docker container) is probably more common, but requires a more setup.
 First we need to specify some system properties that lets the JVM know that we want to allow remote monitoring.
-Assuming we are running Metabase using `java -jar metabase.jar`, we'd need change the invocation to the below command, which includes the properties:
+Assuming we are running Kenga Analytics using `java -jar metabase.jar`, we'd need change the invocation to the below command, which includes the properties:

 ```